simonsmith/stylelint-selector-bem-pattern/README.md

 npm install stylelint-selector-bem-pattern
 ```

-Be warned: v0.2.0+ is only compatible with stylelint v3+.
-For earlier version of stylelint, use earlier versions of this.

 ## Usage

 Add it to your stylelint config `plugins` array, then add `"plugin/selector-bem-pattern"` to your rules,